noiseprotocol/noise_spec/noise.md

     messages sent by any party).

- 3. After performing a DH between a remote public key and any local private key that is not an ephemeral private key, the local party must not send any encrypted data (i.e. must not call `ENCRYPT()`) unless it has also performed a DH between an ephemeral private key and the remote public key.
+ 3. After performing a DH between a remote public key and any local private key that is not the ephemeral private key, the local party must not call `ENCRYPT()` unless it has also performed a DH between the ephemeral private key and the remote public key.

 Patterns failing the first check are obviously nonsense.